 The research project proposal should also correspond to one or more of the priority themes (as listed above).

-In order to be considered - with the exception of projects involving community-based monitoring systems (see below) - applicant teams ARE REQUIRED to submit their proposal using the following template:
+In order to be considered, applicant teams ARE REQUIRED to submit their proposal using either of the following templates

 You may also refer to the following :